Pure D-brane Black Holes: BPS Counting and non-BPS Vacua: Introduction

 Using analytical Gröbner basis techniques, we show that the conditions for vanishing potential admit no solutions, thereby ruling out the existence of zero--energy stationary configurations.
-In our high precision numerical explorations aiming to characterize the vacuum manifold for the non--BPS case, we find an isolated spectrum of 6 doubly degenerate low--energy states and, in particular, a $\mathbb{Z}_2$ degenerate ground state (like in the case of a double--well potential).
-It is expected that this degeneracy will be lifted by instanton effects, resulting in a unique ground state.
+In our high precision numerical explorations aiming to characterize the vacuum manifold for the non--BPS case, we find a collection of 12 (6 degenerate pairs) low--energy states and, in particular, a perturbatively $\mathbb{Z}_2$ degenerate ground state (as in the classical limit of a double--well potential).
+It is expected that this perturbative degeneracy will be lifted non--perturbatively by instanton effects, resulting in a unique ground state.
 This provides a microscopic realization of a non--supersymmetric extremal black hole -- possibly with a unique non--zero energy ground state -- in line with expectations from semiclassical gravity and recent analyses of near--extremal dynamics \cite{Maldacena:1998uz,Das:1996wn,Iliesiu:2020qvm, Heydeman:2020hhw, Ghosh:2019rcj}.
-Technically, a more interesting sector of the spectrum is a collection of stabilizer submanifold vacua representing various possible combinations of marginally bounded D--brane configurations with energies higher than the isolated stable vacua.
+Technically, a more interesting sector of the vacuum landscape is a collection of stabilizer submanifold vacua representing various possible combinations of marginally bounded D--brane configurations with energies higher than the isolated stable vacua.
 Along the way, we have developed physics--inspired techniques, in particular the use of Morse--Bott theory \cite{Bott1954NondegenerateCM,Nishikawa2025OnDM} to lift the flat directions in these submanifolds, thereby facilitating the use of second--order extremization algorithms like Newton--Raphson method \cite{BENISRAEL1966243} to search for extremum points.